Categories:Scraping Tools,Proxy

 API Name Avg.
 Success Rate Avg.
 Response Time Starting Price Avg.
 Price per 1K Requests

-The table above compares Oxylabs’ Web Scraper API with two tested alternatives based on independent benchmark data run across Amazon, Indeed, GitHub, Zillow, Capterra, Google, and X (Twitter).
+The table above compares Oxylabs' Web Scraper API with three tested alternatives based on independent benchmark data from the best web scraping APIs run across Amazon, Indeed, GitHub, Zillow, Capterra, Google, and X (Twitter).
 All APIs were tested under identical conditions with validation of actual page content, not just status codes.

 4. Scrape.do